Super Mario Adventures: Mario vs. Wario

 A year later, immediately following a comic adaptation of Star Fox, another Mario vs. Wario comic ran in the magazine, entitled Mario vs. Wario: The Birthday Bash.
-The sequel was published in the January 1994 issue of the magazine.
-Here, Mario and Wario (who is now drawn in his official size from the games) are invited to Princess Toadstool's birthday party, and they both recall of the Princess' infatuation with a super deformed doll in the likeness of Samus Aran (perhaps foreshadowing the Super Metroid comic adaptation that started in the next issue).
-Wario heads off to the toy shop, only to find that "some guy" with "a big black moustache" already bought the last Samus doll there was.
-Being Mario's sinister counterpart, Wario thinks Mario was the customer, buys a jack-in-the-box, and has it wrapped in the same packaging.
-At the party, Wario sees that Mario's gift looks just like his and switches the gifts when Mario isn't looking.
-However, when Wario presents Mario's gift to The Princess, she opens it up to find it's a jack-in-the-box (which apparently scares her).
-Then, when Mario presents "his" gift, Wario claims it to be his gift, but it is also a jack-in-the-box.
-A big fistfight emerges between Mario and Wario until they finally realize that neither of them ever had the Samus doll, and Luigi reveals he bought it for The Princess.
+The stand-alone sequel was published in the January 1994 issue of the magazine.
+Mario and Wario, the latter now retaining his size (slightly taller than Mario) and mean-spirited personality from the games, are invited to Princess Toadstool's birthday party, and they both recall of the Princess' infatuation with a super deformed doll in the likeness of Samus Aran (perhaps foreshadowing the Super Metroid comic adaptation that started in the next issue).
+Wario enters the toy shop, only to find that a man with "a big black moustache" bought the last Samus doll in stock.
+Positive the customer was Mario, Wario buys a jack-in-the-box and has it wrapped in the same packaging.
+At the party, Wario attempts to create a diversion but ends up helping set up the party; he finally switches the gifts when Mario goes to greet some guests.
+However, when Wario presents Mario's gift to the Princess, she opens it up to find it's a jack-in-the-box, leaving her frightened.
+When Mario, who suspects Wario bought the Samus doll, presents Wario's gift, Wario insists it is his and that Mario bought the jack-in-the-box in identical packaging to deceive him, but it is also a jack-in-the-box.
+Mario and Wario break out in a fist fight until they realize neither of them ever had the doll.
+Luigi reveals he bought it for the Princess, leaving Wario brooding over his misunderstanding and Mario wondering how much his mustache looks like Luigi's.
 This second Mario vs. Wario comic is the only installment of Super Mario Adventures that has never been reprinted.